Quick Menu

 What’s included

-- 8 nights’ accommodation in well-reviewed 4-star hotels
+- Accommodation in well-reviewed 4-star hotels

 - 14 meals consisting of breakfast, lunch, and dinner